 Post-registration Diploma in Health Care Education (Nursing), PolyU

 The programme is to equip students with the necessary knowledge, skills and attitude to give clients and their families the care and assistance needed to live in the community.
-The curriculum is based on the concepts of caring, safety, critical thinking and professional approach.
-The objectives of the Programme are:
+The curriculum is designed based on the concepts of caring, safety, critical thinking and professional approach.
+The objectives of the programme are:

 - to develop students’ ability to provide personal care and assistance that cater to the individual needs and abilities of clients/residents;

 - to enhance students’ communication skills for the delivery of personal care as well as for the facilitation of teamwork;